sagemath/sage/src/doc/en/developer/review.rst

 If your distribution's Pari package is buggy for example, file a bug report with them.
 We are usually willing and able to solve the problem, but there are no guarantees that we will help you out.
-Looking at the open number of tickets that are Sage specific, you hopefully will understand why.
+Looking at the open number of PRs that are Sage specific, you hopefully will understand why.

 **No Support Discussions**: GitHub is not meant to